moj-analytical-services/splink/docs/topic_guides/evaluation/edge_overview.md

 ## Spot Checking pairs of records

 Spot Checking real examples of record pairs is helpful for confidence in linkage results.
-It is an effective way to build up an intuition for how the model works in practice and allows you to interrogate edge cases.
+It is an effective way to build intuition for how the model works in practice and allows you to interrogate edge cases.

 Results of individual record pairs can be examined with the [Waterfall Chart](../../charts/waterfall_chart.ipynb).